liamros/OurLeague/README.md

 # OurLeague

-OurLeague is a webpage finalized to present data fetched from Riot public APIs.
+OurLeague is a webpage finalized to present data of League of Legends fetched from Riot public APIs.
 It is limited to a small circle of players, thus "OurLeague".

 It's main features, for now, are celebrating the players with selected best stats,